djey47/MMM-IDF-LOCALTRANSPORT/README.md

     - Optional for 'velib': ['leaving', 'arriving', '']: indicate if only one value is needed //not in use yet
     - Optional for 'transiliens': shows train matching this destination only (see station repository above)
     - not used for 'traffic'.
+  - `uic`: ('transiliens' only) : UIC codes for station and destination (useful when names are not sufficient to identify)
+    - Optional, if not provided, station and destination codes will be resolved from names provided above
+    - `station` element: code
+    - `destination` element (optional): code
   - `label`: Optional, to rename the line differently if needed.
 * `conversion`: object of key/ values to convert traffic message.
 Those message can be very long, and it might worth to convert them in a simpler text. by default:
   - `conversion: {"Trafic normal sur l'ensemble de la ligne." : "Traffic normal"}`